 In November 2022, Denver voters once again said "yes" to the library and passed measure 2i, which established the DPL Fund, providing the library with an additional \$37 million a year.
 This additional funding allows the library to more fully meet the evolving needs of the community.
-With the introduction of this fund DPL employs more than 750 people, and has an annual operating budget of approximately \$94 million in 2023.
+With this fund, DPL is focused on expanding service to the community by expanding hours at branch locations, increasing staff, improvements to facilities, and expanding and diversifying the library collection.
 Updates on library investments through Strong Library, Strong Denver, supported by the DPL Fund are available regularly on the website.